'No Votes Thank You' - Lord Curzon of Kedleston and the Anti-Suffrage movement

 'No Votes Thank You'

-As part of the National Trust's Women and Power programme our exhibition at Kedleston explores the story of Lord Curzon's relationship with women's suffrage.
-Using graphics and video you'll be able to discover more about the then divisive subject of Suffrage and share your own thoughts about the role of women in society then and now.
+As part of the National Trust's Women and Power programme in 2018, at Kedleston we explored the story of Lord Curzon's relationship with women's suffrage.
+Using graphics and video visitors were able to discover more about the then divisive subject of Suffrage and shared thoughts about the role of women in society then and now.